cerner/fhir.cerner.com/content/millennium/dstu2/general-clinical/condition.md

 <%= headers head: {Authorization: '&lt;OAuth2 Bearer Token>', Accept: 'application/json+fhir', 'Content-Type': 'application/json+fhir'} %>

 ### Body fields

-Notes:

-* `dateRecorded` is currently not honored on a create for Conditions with a category of `problem`.
-* `abatementDateTime` is not supported for Conditions with a category of `diagnosis`.
-* `encounter` is required for Conditions with a category of `diagnosis`.

 <%= definition_table(:condition, :create, :dstu2) %>